Introduction (Click here or scroll down for Images)

 (The walls or shutters of a business can of be painted with other themes and without any commercial reference; for example, the WWI mural on the shutters of The Peppercorn café did not make any reference to the café and the stoker on the Stokers’ Halt bar is a reference to the heavy industry of east Belfast as well as the name of the bar.
 We do not count these as commercial art but as sectional, social, or street art, that happens to be on a commercial property.)

-What permits street art this wide variety of uses is that most street art is inoffensive, much more so than political murals (with their oppositionalism) or social art (with their entreaties to act better than normal and take care of others), and more broadly engaging than community art (with its localism).
+However, the central condition that permits street art this variety of employments (Hit The North, commercially sponsored, civically sponsored) is that most street art is inoffensive, much more so than political murals (with their oppositionalism) or social art (with their entreaties to act better than normal and take care of others), and more broadly engaging than community art (with its localism).
 Most street art is personal rather than social or political, and so is open to the viewer to find value in the piece; those that do, do and those that don’t, don’t – there’s no question of what a viewer should feel or think, as there is with (political) murals and social artworks.

 In short, most street art is of a type with the pleasant or affirmative experiences of shared photos and memes on social media: it gets a ‘thumbs up’ … and then the viewer continues scrolling or swiping.
 If you are the kind of person who ignores or abhors murals (i.e. wall-paintings on the constitutional question), of course, this is not a problem – you take your pistachio of pleasure and move on.
 (Street art is very skilfully done and one might also appreciate it along those lines if you know something about painting, stencilling, etc.)